Definition

 Examples of ChatGPT

-- A small business owner asks ChatGPT 'How should I price my handmade jewelry?' and receives a comprehensive response covering cost-plus pricing, market research methods, psychological pricing strategies, and seasonal considerations, with specific examples and actionable steps that would typically require consulting multiple business resources
+- A small business owner asks ChatGPT 'How should I price my handmade jewelry?' and receives a comprehensive response covering cost-plus pricing, market research methods, psychological pricing strategies, and seasonal considerations, with specific examples and actionable steps.
+ChatGPT can even help create a pricing spreadsheet template or analyze competitor pricing from provided screenshots

-- A college student struggling with organic chemistry asks ChatGPT to explain molecular orbital theory, and receives a step-by-step explanation that starts with basic concepts, uses analogies to familiar objects, includes visual descriptions of molecular shapes, and provides practice problems with detailed solutions—essentially getting personalized tutoring available 24/7
+- A college student struggling with organic chemistry asks ChatGPT to explain molecular orbital theory, and receives a step-by-step explanation that starts with basic concepts, uses analogies to familiar objects, generates visual diagrams using GPT-4o's image capabilities, and provides practice problems with detailed solutions—essentially getting personalized tutoring available 24/7

-- A marketing manager asks 'What are the best email marketing tools for e-commerce?' and ChatGPT provides detailed comparisons of platforms like Klaviyo, Mailchimp, and ConvertKit, explaining specific features for abandoned cart recovery, segmentation capabilities, integration options, and pricing structures, often citing specific companies and tools based on their reputation and feature sets
+- A marketing manager asks 'What are the best email marketing tools for e-commerce in 2025?' and ChatGPT provides detailed comparisons of platforms like Klaviyo, Mailchimp, Omnisend, and ConvertKit, explaining specific features for abandoned cart recovery, AI-powered segmentation, integration options, and pricing structures, often citing specific companies based on their reputation and feature sets

-- A parent planning a family vacation asks ChatGPT for a 7-day Italy itinerary with kids, and receives day-by-day recommendations including kid-friendly museums, restaurants with children's menus, transportation tips, packing suggestions, and even conversation starters to teach kids about Italian culture—all personalized for the family's specific interests and constraints
+- A parent planning a family vacation asks ChatGPT for a 7-day Italy itinerary with kids, and receives day-by-day recommendations including kid-friendly museums with current admission prices, restaurants with children's menus (using web browsing for current reviews), transportation tips with booking links, packing suggestions based on current weather forecasts, and even conversation starters to teach kids about Italian culture